 Most leaks occur during the winter due to the freezing and expansion of water in the pipes.
 However, it’s essential to check the pipe joints regularly because that’s where most leaks happen.
 You can use compounds, fillers, or tape as a temporary measure before you call your plumber to replace the leaking pipes.

-We have head great things about these plumbers in Hastings.
+We have head great things about these best plumbers in Brisbane.
 They provide an excellent service at a competitive rate, do give them a call if you live in the East Sussex area.

 3) Sewer System Backup